 A lot of attention was put into making the algorithm accurate, versatile, and yet feel intuitive. spiff operates perfectly with minimal adjusting, and can be left on a track without the need for constant readjustments to compensate for changes in the audio material.
 At the same time, the clearly laid out parameters and the modern, OpenGL accelerated user interface let you dig into the processing if the material requires it.

 Presenting a new way of controlling transients, spiff opens up an infinite number of possibilities for sound manipulation.
 Even on more extreme settings, spiff retains the original character of the sound, without introducing any nasty artefacts.

 Further reading, downloads and free 20-day trial:

-Free iLok account required.
+Free iLok account and the installation of iLok License Manager. iLok dongle is not required.
 Online access required for the initial activation of the product and trial.
-One licence allows activation of the product on 2 machines.
-Licences are valid for both Windows and Mac OSX platforms.
+One license allows activation of the product on 2 machines.
+Licenses are valid for both Windows and macOS platforms.